 - Host Name: Determines your computer's name which will be shown to others in Parsec.

-- Approved Apps: Whether to turn on Approved Apps, and freeze the screen and inputs of the people connected when in an application that hasn't been approved in Parsec's settings.
+- Approved Apps: This line dictates whether Approved Apps is enabled.
+Approved Apps only impacts guests, and causes Parsec to freeze the screen as well as any guest inputs when a non-approved application is in focus.
 You can learn more about Approved Apps here.
 Use 1 to enable, or 0 to disable (default).